dsingh07/adop-aws/layer2-adop-c/README.md

 # ADOP/C Service

-The template here launches an ADOP/C in a private subnet.
+The template here launches an ADOP/C in a private subnet, with all Docker data externalised on EBS volumes.

 # Using this template